top of page

 The Prayer Bible guides you in praying the Word of God, offering prayer prompts for each of the Bible’s chapters.

 There is a prayer prompt for each of the Bible’s 1,189 chapters so that you can pray the scriptures.
-It features:

 • A write up on how to use The Prayer Bible.